whilmarbitoco/random-user-generator/README.md

 # Random User Generator

-This is a simple tool that generates random user profiles with various information such as names, addresses, and contact information.
+This is a simple tool that generates random user profiles with various information such as names, email, and a profile picture.

 ## Demo